ParadiseBotList/docs.paradisebots.net/docs/community/partnership.md

 * All Partnered Discord Bots are expected to have Private (Owner or Admin only) Eval and Exec commands
 * No Public DM Commands
 * No Mass DM Commands
+* Provide more then 7 Functional Commands, not including the help command

 ---